HIV/AIDS in Egypt: Societal stigma

 Egypt still faces several challenges in maintaining low prevalence of HIV/AIDS.
 There is a general reluctance on the part of the government and civil society to discuss issues related to marginalized groups such as MSM, FSWs, and IDUs.
 The conservative nature of Egyptian society stigmatizes these high-risk groups, making HIV surveillance studies in Egypt more difficult.
-The General Penalties Laws in Egypt criminalize commercial sex work and intravenous drug use, as many other countries do.
+The General Penalties Laws in Egypt criminalize prostitution and intravenous drug use, as many other countries do.
 However, there are also other laws that criminalize homosexual activity, stating that it is inappropriate social conduct and an insult to religion.
 In some parts of Egyptian society, it is considered immoral to have HIV.
 Additionally, the mortality of people with HIV only seemed to justify the conservative society's view of homosexuality and promiscuity as sinful actions.
 These views further the cloud of stigma and shame associated with having HIV in Egypt and prevent people from utilizing the HIV testing services.

 In addition, there a lack of effective STI/HIV/AIDS education programs and other preventive measures, such as peer education, outreach work, and behavior change communications among at-risk groups.
 This stems from the lack of overall knowledge about the disease.
 According to recent studies, there is an imminent need for improved education of healthcare workers about HIV/AIDS in Egypt.
 Specifically, a 2016 study performed at Tanta University Hospital in Tanta, Egypt revealed that there were high levels of discrimination and stigma against people living with HIV among health care workers.
 Overall, of the 310 studied participants, 40 percent said that they would be worried about providing care to HIV patients.
 About 21.3 percent said they would be worried about touching cloths of patients with HIV, 27.4 percent said they'd be scared to get blood samples from people with HIV, and 26.4 percent said they'd be worried to dress HIV patients' wounds.
 Additionally, 34.8 percent of the physicians studied and 65.8 percent of the nurses believed that irresponsible behavior led to patients' HIV infections.

 A collaboration between UNAIDS, the Egyptian Ministry of Health, and numerous Egyptian universities was established to help better train medical personnel to deal with the disease, as a way to fight the present stigma and misconceptions.
 Additionally, the lack of knowledge about the disease among Egyptian youth has the potential of greatly broadening the epidemic.
 In 2010, there were over 1,500 Egyptian youth (ages 15–24) with HIV.
 While only 11% of HIV cases in Egypt are among the youth, the early average age of sexual initiation, and increasing tendencies of premarital sex could augment these rates.